CSCAR/workshop-stata-intro/stata_markdown/04-data-management.md

 We get less information here, but still useful to check that the data is as expected.
 There are no empty strings nor any repeated strings.
 The warning about "embedded blanks" is spaces; it's telling us that there are spaces in some of the cars (e.g. "Dodge Magnum").
 The reason it is a warning is that
-"Dodge_Magnum" and "Dodge__Magnum" read the same to us, but that extra space means Stata recognizes these as two different variables.
+"Dodge Magnum" and "Dodge&nbsp;&nbsp;Magnum" looks the same to us, but Stata notices that the second actually has two spaces, so considers these completely unique strings.

 Two options for `codebook` which come in handy: